 Trusting a contractor you don’t know.
 This investor we spoke to was quoted $9,800 for the rehab work on this house he could buy for $10,000.
 Sounds good…but how in the world do you know?
 His justification to us was that this contractor used to work on million-dollar houses in Birmingham and Atlanta.
 That left me scratching my head asking, ‘What in the world is he doing working on these low-income houses now?’
 It’s also important to note that if the rehab quote is below $10,000, he does not have to be a certified home builder and won’t have to pull permits in certain municipalities.
 This contractor is likely not licensed or insured which exposes an owner to unnecessary liability.
 Early in our Birmingham real estate days, we worked with a lot of these kinds of contractors and it was always a gamble.
 Sometimes we saved money on the front end, sometimes we didn’t…but almost always we ended up paying for it down the road.
 I remember paying 50% up front on a small project and never seeing the contractor again!
 Do your homework, talk to other landlords he/she has worked with, talk to property managers they may have worked with, and find out if they are state certified…also take a look at some of their work if you can.

-Not understanding how ‘white elephants’ will deter good tenants from renting.
+Not understanding how ‘white elephants’ will deter good residents from renting.
 What’s a ‘white elephant’?
 Anything that takes away from the generic appeal of the rental house.
-A major part of your goal as an investor is buying a cookie-cutter house that most tenants would find appealing.
-A good tenant with the ability to pay rent every month is going to have many options…to increase your opportunity to attract the best tenants, you need to avoid the following white elephants:
+A major part of your goal as an investor is buying a cookie-cutter house that most residents would find appealing.
+A good resident with the ability to pay rent every month is going to have many options…to increase your opportunity to attract the best residents, you need to avoid the following white elephants:

-Busy streets get a lot of rental traffic but most tenants don’t want to live on a busy street
+Busy streets get a lot of rental traffic but most residents don’t want to live on a busy street

 Burned out houses in the neighborhood